 It's not just esports teams that we sponsor, though.
 We've partnered with dozens of dance schools, sports clubs and yoga studios in several countries, providing their members with free kits and much needed equipment.

 Now, our customers aren't just carvers, keep-fitters and joystick warriors; we appeal to anyone wanting to stand out from the crowd, who enjoys wearing a casual or fitness brand with knockout designs.
 Along with reasonable prices and guaranteed quality comes the knowledge that each item is made with the highest ethical standards in the industry and with global accreditation in production and materials.

 Our journey from a niche to more of a mainstream manufacturer means some customers have been with us right from the top of the mountain, while others are discovering us now for the first time.

-All this isn't bad for a small company that's still very young (you might be surprised to learn that it'll be several more years before our founder is no longer a teenager).
+All this isn't bad for a small company that's still very young (our founder is still a teenager).